-Police: Des Moines teen shot in head; 2 others arrested
+Police: Des Moines teen shot in head; 3 others arrested

 The victim was rushed to a hospital in critical condition.

 Two men, 18-year-old Austin James Mallory and 21-year-old Rakewon Patton, were later arrested and were charged with attempted murder and other counts, police said.
+A third man, 24-year-old Tayronce Devon Denton, was also arrested on a drug count.
+All three of the men arrested were in the car that was stopped.

 Sign up for Daily Newsletters